limbo666/IFTTT_to_ESP8266/README.md

 **Created by Nikos Georgousis**

 An http server for nodemcu (lua) based ESP8266 projects.
-With this server you can receive commands IFTTT utilizing the webhooks fucnionality.
+With this server you can receive commands IFTTT utilizing the webhooks functionality.

 #### What's hot?
-  - Simple configuration from ESP8266 side
+  - Simple configuration from ESP8266 side.
-  - A plain text can be used as filter (you can call it password, while is not) to avoid overload
+  - A plain text can be used as filter (you can call it password, while is not) to avoid overload.

 #### How to use
-> Change "cmdString" with keyword of your preference (optional but recommended).
+> Change "cmdString" value with keyword of your preference (optional but recommended).
 > Set the accepted keywords on the "Decide" function.
 > Change server port - default is set to 8077 (optional).
 > Upload your lua file to the ESP8266.

 ##### Testing
 Ensure that your ESP8266 module has access to the network.
 In most cases a `print(wifi.sta.getip())` is enough to verify the IP address.
-Then execute the lua script.
+Then execute the lua script (dofile).
-Open your web browser and type:
+Open your web browser and type: http://`IP_Address`:`Port`/`cmdString`:`Command`

-http://`IP_Address`:`Port`/`cmdString`:`Command`
 - `IP_Address` = Your ESP8266 WiFi IPv4 adress
 - `Port` = The server port (default is 8077)